PostgreSQL

 -- allows supermetal to connect to the database, create schemas and (temp) tables

-Replace 'strong-password' with a secure, unique password for the supermetal_user.
-Store this password securely, as you'll need it when configuring the target in Supermetal.
+Replace 'strong-password' with a unique password and store it securely.
+You will enter it when configuring the target in Supermetal.

-If your destination schema has foreign key constraints, tables loaded in parallel may temporarily violate them until all referenced rows arrive.
-To defer constraint checks during writes, grant elevated privileges:
+If the destination schema has foreign key constraints, tables loaded in parallel may temporarily violate them until all referenced rows arrive.
+To let Supermetal defer constraint checks during writes, grant elevated privileges:

 -- AWS RDS